Leapday: 2022 year-end report card

 Outlining This Report

 Our whitepaper “Trading Events: Predicting Reactions After Earnings Announcements” was first published in January 2021 and introduced the REACTION signals.
 This paper provided summary metrics for the performance of the REACTION signals including average returns, hit rate, and avg. winner / avg. loser.
-To continue providing updates on these metrics, this report will provide summary metrics for 2021 performance as compared to 2016-20.
+To continue providing updates on these metrics, this report will provide summary metrics for 2022 performance as compared to 2016-21.
 Like the whitepaper, it will break down performance by liquidity groups.
-Additionally, we apply the market direction filter that was discovered in our research this year and provide the associated summary metrics.
+Additionally, we apply the market direction filter that was discovered in our research in 2021 and provide the associated summary metrics.

-Below we present summary metrics using the top one-third of 3d REACTION signals for the t0 open + 60 min and t0 close entry points.
+Below we present summary metrics using the top one-third of 3d REACTION signals for all 3 REACTION entry points (t0 open + 60 min, t0 close, t1 open).
 Metrics exclude trading costs.
 The breakdowns include results without and with the market direction filter and are further broken down by liquidity groups.

 The liquidity groups were first introduced in the original REACTION whitepaper and are determined by a stock’s historical average trade value (calculated using the trailing 20 day average traded value).
 The 3 liquidity groups are:

 Low Liquidity: <$3M historical average trade value

 Aggregate results for the t0 open + 60 min signals in 2022 are similar to the historical averages.
 The low liquidity group outperforms historical averages but the medium and high liquidity groups underperform.
 The market direction filter continues to improve performance of the signals in 2022 and outperforms historical averages for the low and high liquidity groups.

 In 2022, the t0 close signals performed in line with historical averages.
 Medium liquidity stocks underperformed historical averages but high liquidity stocks outperformed.
 The market direction filter continued to improve performance in 2022.